 Knowledge of the water chemistry and microbial activity within source zones should be gained prior to commencing a remediation action, particularly when remedies that involve microbial or abiotic chemical transformation are being considered.
 For example, what minerals are dissolving or precipitating, and what trace elements could be released if the water chemistry changes?
 It is well known that many trace elements are redox-sensitive and migrate in solution along the hydraulic gradient under certain conditions.
-An assessment can be made about the potential rates of natural bioremediation and possible enhanced bioremediation by examining the indigenous microbial population in the water/sediment (NRC, 2000; Witt et al., 2002); determining the nature and abundance of electron acceptors in the water, such as oxygen, nitrate, and sulfate (Chapelle et al., 1995; McGuire et al., 2001); and examining the potential for dissimilatory metal reduction (Lovley and Anderson, 2000).
+An assessment can be made about the potential rates of natural bioremediation and possible enhanced bioremediation by examining the indigenous microbial population in the water/sediment (NRC, 2000; Witt et al., 2002); determining the nature and abundance of electron acceptors in the water, such as oxygen, nitrate, and sulfate (Chapelle et al., 1995; McGuire et al., 2000); determining the amount of extractable iron on the sediments (Bekins et al., 2001); and examining the potential for dissimilatory metal reduction (Lovley and Anderson, 2000).

-Both conventional enrichment/isolation-based techniques as well as geneticbased molecular techniques can be used to analyze the microbial community and to evaluate its functional potential.
+Both conventional enrichment/isolation-based techniques as well as genetic-based molecular techniques can be used to analyze the microbial community and to evaluate its functional potential.
 For example, microcosm data can be combined with quantitative polymerase chain reaction (PCR) to evaluate and quantify the presence of Dehalococcoides species at a site and confirm its functional potential (Hendrickson et al., 2002; Lendvay et al., 2003).
 However, care must be taken when extrapolating laboratory results on microbial activity to natural environments since it is virtually impossible to entirely replicate field conditions in laboratory studies.